kylejginavan/youtube_it/README.txt

 == DESCRIPTION:

-youtube_it is a pure Ruby client for the YouTube GData API.
+youtube_it is the most complete Ruby client for the YouTube GData API.
 It provides an easy way to access the latest YouTube video search results from your own programs.
 In comparison with the earlier Youtube search interfaces, this new API and library offers much-improved flexibility around executing complex search